 Do I have to test after I arrive?

-Even if you’re vaccinated, you’ll need to take a test on day 2 and send it away for results.
-This can be an antigen test if you’re travelling to England or Scotland; Wales and Northern Ireland still require PCR tests.
+Even if you’re vaccinated, you’ll need to take a PCR test on day 2 and send it away for results.
 You need to book this test before you leave and state the booking reference on your passenger locator form.

 If you haven’t been vaccinated you’ll need to book and take tests on day 2 and 8 – even if you’re leaving before day 8.
 There’s an optional ‘test to release’ which will allow you to end your quarantine after five days if it’s negative, but you’ll still need to take the day 8 test.